Spidy123222/iOS-Debugging-JIT-Guides/README.md

 **Q: What About Earlier Versions OF iOS/iPadOS that has native JIT support?**

-A: iOS/iPadOS versions 14.4 and above are naturally incompatible with Non-Jailbroken versions of DolphiniOS due to the removal of Bugs to be able to debug an app for Just-in-time compilation (JIT) which programs like DolphiniOS and UTM uses.
+A: iOS/iPadOS versions 14.4 and above are naturally incompatible with Non-Jailbroken versions of iOS/iPadOS due to the removal of Bugs to be able to debug an app for Just-in-time compilation (JIT) which programs like DolphiniOS and UTM uses.
 These apps can use these tutorial/programs below to do it on devices iOS/iPadOS 14.4 and above.

 ## List